When you create your crowdsourcing project, you get to decide the award that will inspire innovators to solve the problem.

 No. We are a for-profit company that focuses on making a positive contribution to our world.
 HeroX is a Public Benefits Corporation, which is defined as “a for-profit corporation intended to produce a public benefit and operate in a responsible and sustainable manner.”

-We are at the forefront of crowdsourcing competitions.
+We are at the forefront of crowdsourcing projects and competitions.
 HeroX will allow you to use our efficient and effective platform to dramatically lower the cost and time to market of innovation, research & development, and marketing.
 With our public facing platform and our knowledge of competition-based problem solving from our XPRIZE heritage, we can significantly improve the productivity, transparency, and results of your philanthropic efforts.

 We run a completely virtual office with team members currently in Canada, USA and Ukraine.